GabrielSouza007/gs-store/README.md

 ## Technologies 🚀

-- React: A popular JavaScript library for building interactive user interfaces.
+- **React**: A popular JavaScript library for building interactive user interfaces.

-- Next.js 13: A React framework that offers server-side rendering (SSR), static generation (SSG), among many other features.
+- **Next.js 13**: A React framework that offers server-side rendering (SSR), static generation (SSG), among many other features.

-- Next Auth: Library for user authentication with OAuth.
+- **Next Auth**: Library for user authentication with OAuth.

-- Postgres: A relational database management system.
+- **Postgres**: A relational database management system.

-- Prism: An ORM (Object-Relational Mapping) for Node.js and TypeScript.
+- **Prism**: An ORM (Object-Relational Mapping) for Node.js and TypeScript.

-- Shadcn/ui: A library of reusable and stylizable UI components.
+- **Shadcn/ui**: A library of reusable and stylizable UI components.

-- Tailwind CSS: A CSS framework that offers several classes for use that are already pre-styled.
+- **Tailwind CSS**: A CSS framework that offers several classes for use that are already pre-styled.

-- Stripe API: A popular payment API for securely processing online payments.
+- **Stripe API**: A popular payment API for securely processing online payments.

 ## Features 📦

-- Sign in with Google: We allow users to sign in using their Google accounts for a simplified authentication experience.
+- **Sign in with Google**: We allow users to sign in using their Google accounts for a simplified authentication experience.

-- Category browsing: Users can explore products by category, making it easier to search and buy.
+- **Category browsing**: Users can explore products by category, making it easier to search and buy.

-- Product Discounts: Some products may have special discounts, allowing users to save on their purchases.
+- **Product Discounts**: Some products may have special discounts, allowing users to save on their purchases.

-- Shopping Cart Management: Users can add products to their shopping cart, remove products and also modify the quantity of a product in the shopping cart as needed.
+- **Shopping Cart Management**: Users can add products to their shopping cart, remove products and also modify the quantity of a product in the shopping cart as needed.

-- Order payment with the Stripe API: We offer a secure online payment experience with Stripe API integration, including the use of webhooks to process payment-related events.
+- **Order payment with the Stripe API**: We offer a secure online payment experience with Stripe API integration, including the use of webhooks to process payment-related events.
 Users can complete their orders easily and securely.

 Made with ♥ by Gabriel :wave: